Frequently Asked Questions

 Q: How is Auctions America steeped in tradition when the company was founded in 2010?

-A: Collectively, Auctions America's expert team of specialists provides more than 140 years of experience in buying, selling, racing and restoring collector vehicles.
-Known as "genuine enthusiasts," Auctions America's specialists are fully immersed in the hobby.
-This makes them uniquely qualified to advise on all aspects of the collector car market.
+A: Collectively, Auctions America's expert team of specialists provide more than 150 years of experience in buying, selling, racing and restoring collector vehicles.
+Known as "genuine enthusiasts," Auctions America's specialists are fully immersed in the hobby, making them uniquely qualified to advise on all aspects of the collector car market.

 Auctions America is also headquartered at the historic Auburn Auction Park that has been home to more collector car auctions than any other auction venue to date.
 Through Auctions America's highly trained staff, exciting event locations and experienced partners, the auction company hosts some of the most respected collector car auctions in the country.

 Q: Where can a bidder or consigner find more information?